Vox Dei (band): Gardellini return and El Camino (1999–2009)

 In 2007 they released the double live album Vox Dei en Vivo, for the 40th anniversary of the band.

 They also played live at Teatro Coliseo as part of the 40th anniversary tour, portions of the show were telecast through Crónica TV in Argentina and other countries, exposing the band to a wider audience.
-During some shows, Vox Dei played the song "El Viejo", as a tribute to Pappo, sang by Gardellini.
+During some shows, Vox Dei played the song "El Viejo", as a tribute to Pappo, sung by Gardellini.

 Rubén Basoalto death and recent events (2010–present)

-On November 3, 2010, drummer Rubén Basoalto died of lung cancer.
+On 3 November 2010, drummer Rubén Basoalto died of lung cancer.

 The multi-instrumentalist Simón Quiroga (Willy Quiroga's son) replaced Rubén Basoalto and the band continued to perform shows.
 Vox Dei also performed at the 2010 Metal para Todos Festival, along with Almafuerte, Dulces 16 and El Reloj on 25 December.
 By 2011, with La Biblia 40th anniversary, Vox Dei performed at the Centro Cultural General San Martin featuring the band The End.

 In June 2012, performed the Jeremías Pies de Plomo 40th anniversary gig at the Teatro SHA, also with The End as guest.

-On December 2, 2016, Vox Dei played together with Javier Martinez's Manal at Teatro Gran Rex of Buenos Aires, as part of 50 años de Rock Nacional (Argentine Rock 50th anniversary).
+On 2 December 2016, Vox Dei played together with Javier Martinez's Manal at Teatro Gran Rex of Buenos Aires, as part of 50 años de Rock Nacional (Argentine Rock 50th anniversary).

 Reunion with Soulé and "Yodi" Godoy (2013–2014)

-On 15 October, 2013, the band performed a reunion show with the original members Ricardo Soulé and Juan Carlos Godoy at the Luna Park stadium.
+On 15 October 2013, the band performed a reunion show with the original members Ricardo Soulé and Juan Carlos Godoy at the Luna Park stadium.
 This particular line-up consisted of ex-band members together with Iván and Vicky Soulé (both Ricardo Soulé's children), Simón Quiroga as drummer and Javier Basoalto (Rubén Basoalto's son) as part of the band.

 Guitarist Carlos Gardellini was not part of the show.

 50th anniversary and lawsuit (2017–present)

 By early 2017, Willy Quiroga announced a new local tour for the band's 50th anniversary.
 In June, Ricardo Soulé sued Quiroga due to unauthorized band name use during this year, to which he had the rights since 2005.

-Willy Quiroga continues to play live with the same line-up, but now as "Willy Quiroga Vox Dei".
+Willy Quiroga continued to play live with the same line-up, but as "Willy Quiroga Vox Dei".